-Council's Gold Medal J. W. Tibbs.
+Council's Gold Medal • •

-First Prize for English W. A. Reilly.
+First Prize for English

 First Prize for Latin W. A. Reilly.

 First Prize for Greek

 First Prize for French W. A. Reilly.

-First Prize for Mathematics
+First Prize for Mathematics F. L. Butler.

-The Prizes which by the Council's Regulations are left to the discretion of the Examiners have thus been awarded:-
+The Prizes which by the Council's Regulations are left to the discretion of the Examiners have thus been awarded :----

 First Prize for Natural Philosophy F. L. Butler.

-Prize for Chemistry f.
-L. Butler.
+Prize for Chemistry F. L. Butler.

 Second Prize for English J. W. Tibbs.

+• Second Prize for Latin J. W. Tibbs.

+Second Prize for Greek

 Second Prize for Mathematics J. W. Tibbs.

-Prize for Chemistry Second Prize for English Second Prize for Latin Second Prize for Greek Second Prize for Mathematics J. W. Tibbs.J.
-W. Tibbs.J.
-W. Tibbs.